R4DDER5/CZ/project-scope.md

   * Candidate Auditing

 #### Client Portals
 The website will provide a portal recruitment solution for multiple clients.
-Candidates will access the via the relevant client template.
+Candidates will access any services the via the relevant client template.

-Custom URLS
+A requested feature is that client custom URLS can be used which would redirect to the relevant client template.

-Branding and CSS
+There will be a wide variety of template designs for various clients so the maintenace should be as flexiable as possible to incorporate bespoke branding.
+Ideally the administration will incorporate the latest design standards to incorporate features such as Cascading Style Sheets (CSS) and Javascript.

 Javascript

 #### Candidate Forms

 The system should have the ability to easily create, manage and assign forms.
-The creation of forms will include a version of form builder built on some existing features in existing system.
+The creation of forms will include a version of form builder built on features available in existing system.
 The structure of the form layout should include pages, sections and elements.
 This will allow drag and drop facility so that questions can be easily reordered and moved

 Form Properties
 Name